hossain-tamim/La-Liga-Winner-Prediction_25-26/README.md

 # La Liga 2025/26 Match Prediction
 ## Abstract
-This project predicts match outcomes for the 2025/26 La Liga season using machine learning.
-Historical match statistics were collected from the Understat API through the `soccerdata` Python library, then cleaned and structured for training.
-A **Random Forest classifier** was developed to forecast results while deliberately excluding matches involving **Real Oviedo**.

-The model uses team-level features such as goals, expected goals (xG), possession, and shooting metrics.
-Predictions are generated for the official 25/26 season schedule, providing insights for analysts, fans, and sports researchers.
+This project focuses on predicting match outcomes for the 2025/26 La Liga season using a machine learning approach.
+Historical match data was collected from the Understat API through the soccerdata Python library.
+The dataset includes team-level match statistics, past performance metrics, and scheduling information.
+A Random Forest classifier was developed and trained to predict match results.
+The model leverages resampled team match data to handle class imbalance and uses features such as goals, possession, and shooting statistics to generate predictions.
+The final system provides automated forecasts for all league matches in the 25/26 season, except those involving Real Oviedo, offering insights for analysts, fans, and sports researchers.

 ---

-## Project Structure
-.
-├── Data_Collection.ipynb # Notebook for collecting and cleaning data \n ├── RF_Model.ipynb # Notebook for Random Forest training & prediction \n
-├── data/
-│ ├── team_Match_dataB.csv
-│ ├── resampled_team_Match_dataB.csv
-│ └── schedule_25-26.csv
-└── README.md

 ## Data Collection
 - **Source**: [Understat API](https://understat.com/) via `soccerdata` library.